McMasterRS/lm_CO2024-DRI-Training-Materials/rs-impact/portfolio.md

 ![orcid-3](assets/img/orcid-3.png)

-You will see the new entry in the ORCID ID work record.
+You will see the new entry in the ORCID work record.

 ![orcid-4](assets/img/orcid-4.png)

+At this point you will have deposited a persistent copy of your software release on Zenodo, created a DOI for this software project and release, and linked this work with your ORCID profile.